-The two-story roof addition features over a dozen 40-foot high, custom curved, steel members supporting an intermediate floor slab and a faceted glass enclosure.
+The new, two-story event space features over a dozen 40-foot high, custom curved, steel members supporting an intermediate floor slab and a faceted glass enclosure.
 The primary vertical steel members align with the structure of the existing building, while the diagonal superimposed framing members of the glass cladding create accentuated vistas from inside the cylindrical space.
 On the upper lites of glass, the distinctive, graduated frit pattern reduces glare and controls solar gain while the insulated vision glass at floor level affords sweeping views of the skyline.
 At the entrance, solid, stainless steel members support hand painted, stained glass panes.
-Above the stairs, a custom skylight draws natural light into the central atrium and new low-E coated channel glass on the existing facade integrates with insulated vision glass.
+Above the stairs, a custom skylight draws natural light into the central atrium.
+Within the brick facade, the glazed openings seamlessly alternate between low-E coated channel glass and insulated vision glass to create a play of light within the space.

 Heintges served as curtain wall consultant to the architect for all phases of design and construction.